 Third grade at Saint Joseph School is a year filled with many academic and social accomplishments.
-As students seek God across the curriculum, they are ever striving to excel in all areas.
-Students will participate in many hands on and interactive learning experiences.
-Third graders will become scientists, cartographers, authors, publishers, and many things in between.
-This year your child will continue to develop the skills to become independent life long learners.
+As students grow in their spirituality, they are ever stiving for their own personal academic development.
+Third graders will become scientists, historians, authors, publishers, and many things in between.
+Students will participate in many hands-on and interactive learning experiences.
+This year your child will continue to develop the skills to become independent life-long learners.

 In third grade at Saint Joseph School the students are on a quest to learn the faithful traditions of the Catholic Church.
+Increasing their understanding of the liturgical year celebrations and the ways we choose to witness Jesus’ acts of generosity and love is a major focus of our third-grade curriculum.
 Students identify and understand our Christian faith through Scripture and Tradition.
-Third grade focuses on recognizing the origins, characteristics, and work of the church.
-Increasing their understanding of the liturgical year celebrations and the ways we choose to witness Jesus’ acts of generosity and love is a major focus of our third grade curriculum.
 Throughout our year we will grow as a community of Christians, with a deeper knowledge of prayers, mass services, and history of the Catholic identity.

-Third grade math is centered on the enVisions program.
-Students begin by revisiting place value and number and operations before beginning multiplication and division.
-Towards the middle of the year, students work to understand and compare fractions.
-By spring, students are introduced to geometry with a focus on angles, polygons, triangles and quadrilaterals.
+The third-grade math curriculum is Progress in Mathematics.
+Students begin by revisiting place value and operations before beginning multiplication and division. .
+Towards the middle of the year, students are introduced statistics, measurement, and data.
+Students then explore geometry with a focus on angles, polygons, perimeter, and area.
 They also learn about the concept of time and how to measure to the nearest hour and minute.
-We finish the year by learning about perimeter, area, and graphing.
+We finish the year by learning about fractions.

 The third grade social studies curriculum gives students the opportunity to act as cartographers, historians, government representatives, and famous historical figures all while focusing on Massachusetts history as far back as the 17th century.
 Students spend the fall learning about the significance of the Wampanoag and Pilgrims and finish the unit with a field trip to Plimoth Plantation.
 The year continues with an exploration of hometown and government; focusing on tax, community leaders, and economics.
 Next students learn about Massachusetts’ role in the American Revolution, paying close attention to the Boston Massacre, Boston Tea Party, and Battle of Bunker Hill.
-The year concludes with a study of important people in our past including Henry David Thoreau, Emily Dickinson, and W.E.B.
-Du Bois.
+The year concludes with a study of influential people from our state both past and present.